United Arab Emirates country profile

 There is strong regulatory and political control of media content and even foreign publications are censored before distribution.

-With 8.8 million users, the UAE has one of the highest internet penetration rates in the Arab world.
+The UAE has one of the highest internet penetration rates in the Arab world.
 But it is extensively filtered; targeted content includes opposition politics and religion.

 Some key dates in the UAE's history: